jldimond/Coral-CpG-ratio-MS/methods.md

 _**Annotation**_

 To maintain consistency in comparing datasets, all transcriptomes and  differentially expressed gene sets were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) with an evalue threshold of 10<sup>-5</sup>.
-To further annotate genes with broad functional categories, UniProt/Swiss-Prot IDs were joined with corresponding Gene Ontology Slim (GOSlim) terms using SQLShare (http://escience.washington.edu/sqlshare).
-Only GOslim biological process ('P') terms were included.
-This join process allowed an individual contig to fall into more than one GOslim bin, but did not allow it to occur in the same bin more than once.
+To further annotate genes with into functional categories,  corresponding Gene Ontology Slim (GOSlim) biological process were identified.
 Complete details of annotation are provided in jupyter notebooks at https://github.com/jldimond/Coral-CpG-ratio-MS/tree/master/ipynb.

 _**Predicted germline methylation**_